newtang/newtang.github.io/_drafts/eslint.markdown

 I have them all set to error.
 In my experience, I don't like having a bunch of compiler/lint warnings, so I always make them errors.

-My choices were based on: Will these catch legitmate error and ensure good decisions by future me and potential future collaborators
+My choices were based on: Will these catch likely errors and ensure good decisions by future me and potential future collaborators

 Let's go through some of them.